Sequence of Courses

 |Dissertation Research (15 credits)|

 Students must complete “two independent study” courses.
 One during the first semester, and the other during the second semester.
 Students are required to enroll for independent study under the supervision of a qualified faculty member approved by the DBA Director.
+The aim of independent studies is to develop research competence in the chosen field of specialization.
 The faculty member will assign a grade at the end of the course.
 The independent studies should be aimed at developing a dissertation proposal.

 Required Core Classes